Kimbilio Literary Retreat

-Kimbilio, a community of writers and scholars committed to developing, empowering, and sustaining fiction authors from the African diaspora and their stories, hosts an annual retreat for writers of color to read, write, and learn from each other.
+Kimbilio, a community of writers and scholars committed to developing, empowering, and sustaining fiction authors from the

 “Writing is a solitary, isolating process, but the writer herself cannot grow in an environment of marginalization and doubt.
 Race permeates the water of American life, but Kimblio allows black writers to float above it—if only for one week a year—and bask in the light of a rigorous, loving, literary community,” says Desiree Cooper, 2013 Kimbilio Fellow.
 “Kimbilio is a safe place for African American writers to ask hard questions of their art and of the cannon itself.
 It is a safe place to experiment and evolve, engage and argue, explore, and discover.
 Kimbilio is as necessary as fire.”